Andrew McQualter: West Coast Eagles

 On 30 September 2024, McQualter was officially announced as the senior coach of the West Coast Eagles, succeeding caretaker senior coach Jarrad Schofield, who replaced senior coach Adam Simpson after Simpson was sacked in the middle of the 2024 season and becoming just the seventh senior coach in the club's history.

 Coaching statistics

-Statistics are correct to the end of the AFL 2025 Season.
+Statistics are correct to the end of 2025.